-N6AMT1 is necessary for mt-RNA processing, protein synthesis, and OXPHOS

-The observed reductions in mt-DNA-encoded mRNAs (Figure 1F) and in the proteins involved in mitochondrial RNA processing (Figure 2G) prompted us to characterize further the impact of N6AMT1 on the mitochondrial transcriptome.
-We used NanoString and a set of mitochondria-specific probes called "MitoString" to quantify mt-mRNAs, unprocessed mt-RNA junctions, and mt-ncRNAs (Figure S3A-B).
-We observed a dramatic increase in unprocessed mRNA-tRNA and rRNA-tRNA junctions in N6AMT1-depleted cells, affecting both 5' and 3' RNA junctions, as well as an accumulation of mt-ncRNAs (Figure 3A), strongly suggesting a deficiency in mt-preRNA processing, with no effect on mt-DNA copy number (Figure 3B).
-To exclude off-target effects, we reintroduced an sgRNA-resistant cDNA of N6AMT1 and observed a full rescue of the phenotype (Figure 3A, C).
-In contrast, we found that a catalytic inactive N6AMT1 mutant (D77A) failed to rescue mt-RNA processing (Figures 3C and S3C), indicating that the catalytic activity of N6AMT1 is required for its function in mt-RNA processing.
-To test whether PRORP and TRMT10C were limiting in the absence of N6AMT1, we co-expressed both cDNAs in N6AMT1-depleted K562 cells and observed a full or partial rescue of the mt-RNA processing phenotype at all mt-preRNA junctions tested (Figure 3D and S3D, E).
+N6AMT1 Is Necessary for mt-RNA Processing, Protein Synthesis, and OXPHOS.
+The observed reductions in mt-DNA-encoded mRNAs (Fig. 1F) and in the proteins involved in mitochondrial RNA processing (Fig. 2G) prompted us to characterize further the impact of N6AMT1 on the mitochondrial transcriptome.
+We used NanoString (40) and a set of mitochondria-specific probes called "MitoString" (41) to quantify mt-mRNAs, unprocessed mt-RNA junctions, and mt-ncRNAs (SI Appendix, Fig. S3 A and B).
+We observed a dramatic increase in unprocessed mRNA-tRNA and rRNA-tRNA junctions in N6AMT1-depleted cells, affecting both 5' and 3' RNA junctions, as well as an accumulation of mtncRNAs (Fig. 3A), strongly suggesting a deficiency in mt-preRNA processing, with no effect on mt-DNA copy number (Fig. 3B).
+To exclude off-target effects, we reintroduced an sgRNA-resistant cDNA of N6AMT1 and observed a full rescue of the phenotype (Fig. 3 A and C).
+In contrast, we found that a catalytically inactive N6AMT1 mutant (D77A) (24) failed to rescue mt-RNA processing (Fig. 3C and SI Appendix, Fig. S3C), indicating that the catalytic activity of N6AMT1 is required for its function in mt-RNA processing.
+To test whether PRORP and TRMT10C were limiting in the absence of N6AMT1, we coexpressed both cDNAs in N6AMT1-depleted K562 cells and observed a full or partial rescue of the mt-RNA processing phenotype at all mt-preRNA junctions tested (Fig. 3D and SI Appendix, Fig. S3 D and E).

-MitoString was originally established and tested by knock-down of 107 mitochondriallylocalized, predicted RNA-binding proteins, allowing us to perform unsupervised clustering to identify which of these genes share similarities with N6AMT1.
-Among the 107 knockdowns, we found that N6AMT1 depletion clustered best with depletion of subunits from the mitochondrial RNAse P and RNAse Z (Figure S3F), thus functionally supporting our translatome results (Figure 2D-F).
+MitoString was originally established and tested by knock-down of 107 mitochondrially localized, predicted RNA-binding proteins (41), allowing us to perform unsupervised clustering to identify which of these genes share similarities with N6AMT1.
+Among the 107 knockdowns, we found that N6AMT1 depletion clustered best with depletion of subunits from the mitochondrial RNAse P and RNAse Z (SI Appendix, Fig. S3F), thus functionally supporting our translatome results (Fig. 2 D-F).